Copper Mountain, Wyoming, USA

 - Similar deposits mined historically in Europe:

-– Czech Republic over 82,000 tU - Currently mined on large scale in China:
+– Over 300,000 tU mined in France, Germany and Czech Republic 1 - Currently mined on large scale in China:

 Multiple Deposit Types